 There are traps throughout the dungeon to snare the unwary delver.
 For example, you may suddenly fall into a pit and be stuck for a few turns.
-Traps don't appear on your map until you trigger one by moving onto it, or you discover it with the 's' (search) command.
+Traps don't appear on your map until you see one triggered by moving onto it, or you discover it with the 's' (search) command.
 Monsters can fall prey to traps, too.